lenderpanel

 Recently asked questions about conveyancing in Dockland Settlement

 An example of a Lease Extension case for a Dockland Settlement property is 73 Walerand Road in August 2012. the result of the findings of the Tribunal led to a premium to be paid for the extended lease in respect of Flat 73 in the sum of £10,040.
 The premium applicable in respect of Flat 85 was £5,710.
-This case related to 2 flats.
+This case was in relation to 2 flats.
 The remaining number of years on the lease was 72 years.

 Last updated